helmgast/lore/design.md

 Auth
 ==================================================================

-The authorization system is there to limit access on the Raconteur system.
+The authorization system is there to limit access on the Lore system.
 It's represented in a few ways:
 - Limiting access to Operations / URLs and throwing a 401 error
 - Conditionally displaying links / html fragments only if the user is authorized to see it